6 Ways to Make Product Improvements That Everybody Loves

 Once you’ve defined your features’ goals, work out the metrics for tracking them.
 The Internet is brimming with essential KPIs of all kinds a business should test.
 However, there’s no one-size-fits-all approach.

 For instance, if you design an app, consider the DAU metric.
-If you run a SaaS product, take MAS (monthly active subscribers) into account.
-And if you own a marketplace business, find a correlation between supply and demand.
+If you run a SaaS, consider MAS (monthly active subscribers).
+And if you own a marketplace business with physical products, find a correlation between supply and demand.

-To identify your north star metric (NSM) correctly, you have to understand your customers, the value your product gives them, and how they use your product to gain benefits.
-With that in mind, you can develop a product that will help increase customer lifetime value, decrease churn rates, and boost your revenue.
+To correctly identify your north star metric (NSM), you have to understand your clients, the value your product gives them, and how they use it to gain benefits.
+With that in mind, you should aim your product development process to increase customer lifetime value, decrease churn rates, and boost your revenue.

 Go into the following questions that can help you define your NSM: